DisCoTec/discotec.github.io/2024/dais_ae.md

 * **Artefact notification**: ~~March 29, 2024~~ April 5, 2024 (Extended)

 ## Submission Guidelines
-Submission site: [https://easychair.org/conferences/?conf=forte2024](https://easychair.org/conferences/?conf=forte2024).
-Please select the “FORTE AEC 2024” track when making a new submission and use the same title (and pdf of the paper) as for the FORTE submission.
+Submission site: [[https://easychair.org/conferences/?conf=dais2024](https://easychair.org/conferences/?conf=dais2024)].
+Please select the “DAIS AEC 2024” track when making a new submission and use the same title (and pdf of the paper) as for the DAIS submission.

 A final artefact submission should consist of
 * an **abstract**